Introduction

 This script will store contextual configuration about the entity such as the current level, its class and its attributes settings.

-ShinyStatsModifier script New !
+ShinyStatsModifier script New in v1.1 !

 Attach the ShinyStatsModifier script to any gameObject you want that is in a ShinyStatsEntity hierarchy (same gameObject or children).

 The ShinyStatsEntity automatically detects the presence of ShinyStatsModifier scripts in children (of self) gameObjects.
+This script will store contextual configuration about the modifiers.

 Configuration